elucian/bee/syntax/structure.md

 In Bee all members that start with dot "." are public members.
 A public member from another module can be access using dot notation.

-For symmetry a end of public method or function also use prefix ".".
+For symmetry a end of public aspect or rule also use prefix ".".
-This is useful for a long function to know that is public at the end.
+This is useful for a long rule to know that is public at the end.

 ```
 --public constant
-new .pi := 3.14;
+fixed .pi := 3.14;

 --public variable
-new .v ∈ N;
+value .v ∈ N;

---public λ expression
+--public λ rule
-new .f λ (x ∈ N) ∈ N => (x + 1);
+rule .f λ (x ∈ N) ∈ N => (x + 1);

---public method
+--public aspect
-def .m(x, y ∈ N, r @ N):
+aspect .m(x, y ∈ N, r @ N):
   r := x + y;
-def;
+aspect;

 ```